9 tips to write compelling copy and increase conversion rates

 4. Include testimonials (social proof)

-5. Plan delivering time and follow-up
+5. Plan delivery time and follow-up

 However, knowing when to send your email can be tricky as there is no one-size-fits-all answer.